 2. Role of individual group members

 We want people to join this group of patients, carers, staff and public because they have had direct or indirect experience of mental ill health and/or have an interest in research; and want to work as partners to make the OH BRC’s mental health research as good as it can be for the patients it is designed to benefit.

 Specifically, the role includes:

 - Prepare for and attend PAR Strategy Group meetings.

 - Actively participate in the group’s work and Patient and Public Involvement and Engagement at the OH BRC.

 - Actively participate in the annual review process for the Group.

 - Represent the interests of Patient and Public Involvement and Engagement at the OH BRC.

 - Have a genuine interest in the initiatives and outcomes of the OH BRC PPIE programme.

-- Up to 15 – 17 patient, carer and public members (over the age of 18) – with a minimum of 10 patient members.
+- Up to 15 – 17 patient, carer and public members (over the age of 18) – with a minimum of 10 patient members (or equivalent ratio).